 After high school I found myself on a quest of self discovery.
 I was looking for transcendental answers for my lack of identity and purpose.
 I didn’t know who I was or what meaning my life had until I started digging into my up-bringing, my values, beliefs, experiences and interpretation of those experiences.

-When I first read “The Way of Zen” I felt as if Alan Watts expressed exactly what I felt but couldn’t articulate.
+When I first read “The Way of Zen” I felt as if Watts expressed exactly what I felt, but couldn’t articulate.
 Every page seemed to turn itself and the only time I stopped was to re-read and check to make sure I understood the text’s entirety.
-His writing introduced schools of thought pertaining to eastern philosophies without it relating to religious dogma.
+His writings introduced me to schools of thought from eastern philosophy without it relating to religious dogma.
 He wanted to translate Zen Buddhism to the western world to demonstrate how much closer akin it was to psychotherapy than it was to religion.

-Alan Watt’s On The Taboo of Knowing Who You Are and The Way of Zen acted as a reference point I could return to when I had doubts about myself.
+Alan Watt’s On The Taboo of Knowing Who You Are and The Way of Zen acted as a reference point.
 His teachings and translations had a profound impact on my life and I recommend him to anyone seeking to learn more about themselves and practical wisdom to live a happier life.